scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 leaves the launch-pad, it can no longer be directly observed.
-Orbit determination analysts must process various forms of tracking data that are tied mathematically to the evolution of the spacecraft orbit to figure out its position at any given time.
+Orbit determination analysts must process various forms of tracking data that are tied mathematically to the evolution of the spacecraft orbit to determine its position at any given time.

 Once the orbit determination team has a good estimate for the current location of the spacecraft, the flight path control team is responsible for evaluating how far the spacecraft has drifted from the reference trajectory and designing a maneuver to get the spacecraft back on course.
-The result of this maneuver design is a :math:`\Delta~V` vector, which stands for delta-velocity or change in velocity.
-This :math:`\Delta~V` vector represents the direction and magnitude of the required change in the spacecraft velocity which must be accomplished to get the spacecraft back on course.
-Once in hand, this :math:`\Delta~V` vector will be sent to the spacecraft propulsion team, who will decompose it into actual thruster firings on the spacecraft.
+The result of this maneuver design is a :math:`\Delta V` vector, which stands for delta-velocity or change in velocity.
+This :math:`\Delta V` vector represents the direction and magnitude of the required change in the spacecraft velocity which must be accomplished to get the spacecraft back on course.
+Once in hand, this :math:`\Delta V` vector will be sent to the spacecraft propulsion team, who will decompose it into actual thruster firings on the spacecraft.
 These will be uplinked to the spacecraft, which will then perform the maneuver.